MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

    - Select the Web App.
    - Select Validate and configure.

-Azure Pipelines creates an azure-pipelines.yml file that defines your CI/CD pipeline as a series of *stages*, *Jobs* and *steps*, where each step contains the details for different *tasks* and *scripts*.
+Azure Pipelines creates an azure-pipelines.yml file that defines your CI/CD pipeline as a series of *stages*, *Jobs*, and *steps*, where each step contains the details for different *tasks* and *scripts*.

 Take a look at the pipeline to see what it does.
-Make sure that all the default inputs are appropriate for your code.
+Make sure all the default inputs are appropriate for your code.

 ### YAML pipeline explained